The Unseen Threat in Your Intune Tenant

 - Step 2: The Onboarder (Windows Autopilot): For devices that pass the gatekeeper, use a zero-touch provisioning method like Autopilot.
 This ensures a consistent, secure, and corporate-configured state from the moment the device is unboxed [3].

-- Step 3: The Enforcer (Conditional Access): Once enrolled and configured, Conditional Access policies act as the ongoing checkpoint, ensuring that the device remains compliant and healthy before granting access to corporate resources.
+- Step 3: The Enforcer (Conditional Access): Once enrolled and configured, Conditional Access policies block unmanaged devices from accessing corporate resources and act as the ongoing checkpoint, ensuring that the device remains compliant and healthy.

 - Step 4: The Mitigator (EPM/LAPS): At the narrowest part of the funnel, for your fully trusted and compliant devices, use EPM and LAPS to remove standing local admin rights and manage privilege elevation on a just-in-time, as-needed basis.